jef41/tilt-micro-bridge/examples/config_json.md

 }
 ```

-With this configuration data from a blue Tilt will be saved to the Pico device every 120 seconds, with the saved value being an average value calulated over the most recent 30 seconds.
+With this configuration SG and temperature data from a blue Tilt will be saved to the Pico device every 120 seconds, with the saved value being an average value calulated over the most recent 30 seconds.
+Temperature will be recorded in °C.

 A more practical example is show below;